Harbane/Harbane/README.md

 - 😄 Pronouns: he/him
 - 🔭 I’m currently working on Skyvlab and Harbane SMP
-- 🌱 I’m currently learning python, intrested in API's and soon to learn Javascript
+- 🌱 I’m currently learning python, intrested in API's and game dev
 - ⚡ Fun fact:
 - 📫 How to reach me: haroon@skyvlab.com